Sciences from 1800

 Great success for this outstanding book: £ 7.3 million including premium.

 1838 The Birds of the Dukes of Portland

-The copy of the library of the Dukes of Portland is probably one of those assembled without subscription, and it remained in exceptionally fine condition.
+The copy from the library of the Dukes of Portland is probably one of those assembled without subscription, and it remained in exceptionally fine condition.
 It may be considered like an original edition by the bibliophiles as most of the first plates are in first state, as evidenced by watermarks and through the variants in the legends.
 The five octavo volumes of texts are included in the lot.

 1830-1888 The Ornithologist of London